jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   This allows users to encrypt data bag items for each other using `knife-vault` without granting these users admin access.
-  * Being able to read another user's user object means you can look up that person's public keys registered with the chef server, shared organizations, email address, and name.
+  * Being able to read another user's user object means you can look up that person's public keys registered with the cINC Server, shared organizations, email address, and name.
   * Users can *only* see the org memberships when those organizations are in common to both users.
 They can *not* see organziation